“And as we have borne the image of the man of dust, we shall also bear the image of the heavenly Man.” (1 Corinthians 15:49 NKJV).

 The first man (Adam) was defeated by Sin and Satan, but the second Man (the Lord Jesus Christ) triumphed openly over Sin and Satan (1 Cor.
 15:47-49).

-The product or result of the New Birth is an entirely New Creation, bearing the image or nature of Christ (2 Cor.
+The product or result of the New Birth is an entirely New Creation, bearing the image or nature of Christ in his spirit (2 Cor.
 5:17).

 Paul aptly states that the born-again believers “have put on the new man who is renewed in knowledge according to the image of Him who created him.”
 (Col. 3:10 NKJV).